-- (a) Test required for assessment include but are not limited to Lipid profile, check for blood pressure, random blood glucose and HBA1c. - (b) The AME should use internationally recognised calculators/charts/or score cards for the estimation of CVD. - (c) The preferred calculator for the CAA medical examination is as below; this calculator considers all the risks factors - the modifiable and non-modifiable: HTPP://www.patient.co.uk/doctor/primary-Cardiovascular-Risk-Calculator.htm
+- (a) Test required for assessment include but are not limited to Lipid profile, check for blood pressure, random blood glucose and HBA1c. - (b) The AME should use internationally recognised calculators/charts/or score cards for the estimation of CVD. - (c) The preferred calculator for the CAA medical examination is as below; this calculator considers all the risks factors the modifiable and non-modifiable: UTRP: (communication of the calculator for the communication) of the calculator for the communication of the calculator for the communication of the calculator for the communication of the calculator for the calc

+HTPP://www.patient.co.uk/doctor/primary-Cardiovascular-Risk-Calculator.htm